renz45/cs_console/README.md

 * **autoFocus** - Whether or not the console should be focused on page load.
 * **syntax** - set the syntax of the console, useful for ruby irb or javascript consoles.
 * **commandValidate** - Callback function for validating a command before it's submitted.
 This callback should return a boolean
+* **maxHistoryEntries** - Limits the amount of history stored for the current history label
 * **commandHandle** - Callback function for handling a command.
 This callback is passed the following arguments:
     - ***inputContent*** - This is the content of the input
     - ***responder*** - The responder is used to send some sort of a response to the console.
 This can be an asyncronous response.
 The className sets a class name on the html element of the output widget.
 The content can be either a string, or a valid HTMLElement. *Note, this is not a jQuery object*.